Kybrnts/PostgresUtils/LastPGErrs/Readme.md

     because file is empty or does not exists, go to step 07.
 Otherwise finishing with errors;
 04. Continue by counting the current number matches found in previous log file.
 If this is not possible, throw a warning explaining that some errors might be lost from previous log rotation and continue w/step 07;
-05. Compare the current number of errors in previous log file w/the previous number from step 03.
-If the difference "d" is >0 then display the last "d" error messages from that file or finish w/errors if that's not possible;
+05. Compare the current number of errors "C" in previous log file w/the previous number "P" from step 03.
+If C - P > 0, display all current error messages, ignoring the first "P" ones (new ones only).
-06. Update the last number of matches found in previous execution in file adding previous "d" to its contained number;
+06. Update the last number of matches found in previous execution in file adding "C - P" to its contained number;
 07. Find the PID of PostgreSQL's Logging Collector.
-If it is not running finish w/errors;
+If it is not possible to find a unique ID, finish w/errors;
 08. Get the current log filename used by Logging Collector.
 If it is not possible, finish w/errors;
 09. Compare the currently used log file w/that read in step 02.
 If it is the same finish (we have already processed it);
 10. Now that Logging Collector is using a new log file since our previous execution, create/update last file log